Skip to additional navigation Skip to content

 Renewal of Personal Licences

-As from 6 April 2015 the Government have passed legislation that there is no longer a requirement to renewal personal licences.
+As from 6 April 2015 the Government have passed legislation that there is no longer a requirement to renew personal licences.

 Holder are reminded that there is still a requirement to notify the authority of any change of address.